mnentwig/fooplot/README.md

 Each row of the given ASCII file corresponds to one data point of the trace and will be shown in the marker display (enable with 'm' key)

 ### -trace ... -annot2 (filenameIndex) (filenameTxt) optional
-The first (index) file holds an entry for each point of the trace that indexes a line (base 0) in the 2nd (text).
+The first (index) file holds an entry for each point of the trace that indexes a line (base 0) in the 2nd (text) file.

 Readout is enabled with the 'm' key.

 This feature is an optimized variant of -annot if the number of unique annotation strings is much smaller than the population size (e.g. "city" or "brand of car").

 ### -trace ... -mask (filename) value